acasadoalonso/OGN-IGC-Trackers-setup/README.md

 ./TRKsetup.Linuxarmv7l -h                      	# check that works

 	# the name of the program is TRKsetup.xxxx where xxxx is the architecture of the server

-./TRKsetup.Linuxarmv7l --setup  ON --reg ON    	# do the setupt with registration of the FAI server
+./TRKsetup.Linuxarmv7l --setup  ON --reg ON    	# do the setup with registration of the FAI server

 =======================================================================================================